Electroplating on Zinc or Zinc Die-Cast

 Purpose: Removal of electrolyte residues and additives.

-Optional: Passivation or sealing for additional corrosion protection or specific appearance. -
+Optional: Passivation or sealing for additional corrosion protection or special appearance. -

 Drying / Final Inspection

-Drying: Centrifuge, hot-air oven, or similar methods to avoid water stains.
+Drying: Centrifuge, warm air oven, or similar to prevent water spots.

-Finish: Visual inspection, coating thickness measurement, and adhesion tests.
+Final: Visual inspection, measurement of coating thickness, and adhesion tests.

 - Degreasing / Cleaning